 - BCG consultants are constantly looking at public policy, tax, competitive, creative, and disruptive influences across markets.
 In your BCG interview, you might find yourself talking about business or science or politics – and you’ll be expected to authentically understand and believe what you share.
 Because the culture prides itself on being cutting edge, consultants are prone to intensity and debate – always pushing the envelope to understand and challenge each other.

 The typical travel schedule at BCG is 4-days-a-week, with everyone back in the office on Fridays.
-Often, consultants will use Fridays to connect with their managers, set their plan for the next week, determine what work they’ll need to accomplish over the weekend, then hit happy hour with other BCGers to rehash the ups and downs of the job.
+Often, consultants will use Fridays to connect with their project leaders, set their plan for the next week, determine what work they’ll need to accomplish over the weekend, then hit happy hour with other BCGers to rehash the ups and downs of the job.

 The company is headed not by a sole CEO, but by 2 individuals – the Worldwide Managing Director and the Chairman of the Board.
 Below that, there are 3 Regional Managing Directors for the firm’s business regions – The Americas, Asia Pacific, and EMEA.